Glenrothes: Governance

 Fife Council is the executive, deliberative and legislative body responsible for local governance in the region and has its main headquarters in Glenrothes.
 Council meetings take place in Fife House (formerly known as Glenrothes House) in the town centre.
 The west wing of the building was built by the Glenrothes Development Corporation (GDC) as their offices in 1969, which was later used as the headquarters of Fife Regional Council.
 Glenrothes is divided by 3 of the 22 Fife Council electoral wards, Glenrothes Central and Thornton (ward), Glenrothes North, Leslie and Markinch (ward) and Glenrothes West and Kinglassie (ward).

+For the purposes of the Scottish Parliament, Glenrothes forms part of the Mid Fife and Glenrothes constituency following the 2011 Scottish elections.
+This constituency replaced the former Central Fife constituency.
+Each constituency elects one Member of the Scottish Parliament (MSP) by the first past the post system of election, and the region elects seven additional members to produce a form of proportional representation.
+The constituency is represented by Jenny Gilruth MSP of the Scottish National Party who has been elected in the 2016, 2021 and 2026 Scottish Elections.
+Following the 2026 election she was appointed the role of Deputy First Minister for Scotland and Cabinet Minster for Finance and Local Government.

 The town forms part of the county constituency of Glenrothes and Mid-Fife, electing one Member of Parliament (MP) to the House of Commons of the Parliament of the United Kingdom by the first past the post system.
 Richard Baker of the Labour Party is the MP for Glenrothes after being elected in the 2024 general election.
 He replaced Peter Grant of the Scottish National Party who was the MP for Glenrothes after being elected in the 2015 general election and the snap election in 2017.

-For the purposes of the Scottish Parliament, Glenrothes forms part of the Mid Fife and Glenrothes constituency following the 2011 Scottish elections.
-This constituency replaced the former Central Fife constituency.
-Each constituency elects one Member of the Scottish Parliament (MSP) by the first past the post system of election, and the region elects seven additional members to produce a form of proportional representation.
-Following the 2016 and 2021 Scottish Elections the constituency is represented by Jenny Gilruth MSP of the Scottish National Party.